How to give yourself an injection.

 Self-injecting HUMIRA offers you the freedom of being able to take your medicine in the comfort of your home.
 You may not have to make an appointment and travel to the doctor’s office for every dose.
-That’s why we want to give you the information you need to become more familiar with self-injections.
-Your doctor will follow up with you on a regular basis.
+That’s why we want to give you all the information you need to become more familiar with self-injections.

 Look over the many assistance options listed on this page.
 Whether your doctor has prescribed the HUMIRA Pen or the prefilled syringe, there are video demonstrations and training tools available to you when you need them.

 Watch the self-injection demonstration video.

 Select which injection option you use and then watch the demonstration video.

 The video and step-by-step information should not take the place of personalized instruction with a health care professional.
 Do not try to inject HUMIRA yourself until you have been shown the right way to give the injection.
 The first injection must be given under the supervision of a health care professional.

 Please read the complete injection instructions in the Patient Instructions for Use in your HUMIRA box.

 For injection assistance or to speak with a nurse, call 1.800.4HUMIRA.
 Nurses are on call to provide injection help and assistance to patients taking HUMIRA.

 If your doctor decides that you are able to give your injections at home, you should receive training by a health care professional on the right way to prepare and inject HUMIRA.
 Do not try to inject HUMIRA yourself until you have been shown the right way to give the injections.
 Your first injection must be given under the supervision of a health care professional.
 Remember to keep your HUMIRA refrigerated in its original container until ready for use.